KyserClark/ntfy/README.md

 sudo bash install.sh
 ```
 Make sure you download the ntfy mobile app and configure it accordingly.
 Essentially, all you have to do is point the server URL to your host IP address/port and create a topic, and you're off to the races.

+The IP should auto-resolve to your primary IP address that points to the internet.
+The port is 8686 by default.
+And the default topic is 'Topic'
+If you don't like these defaults, feel free to change them.
+I made it easy to change any of these values by doing --ip, --port, and --topic respectfully.
+The default message is 'Command Finsihed'.
+You can change it with --message.
+Set temporary message and temporary topic with -m and -t respectfully.

 This tool is designed to self-host a docker container on your local area network (LAN).
 If you run `ntfy` on a virtual machine (VM), ensure your VM is in bridge mode.
 Otherwise, the ntfy server can't communicate with other devices on your network.

 For more info, refer to NetworkChuck's video: [https://www.youtube.com/watch?v=poDIT2ruQ9M&ab_channel=NetworkChuck](https://www.youtube.com/watch?v=poDIT2ruQ9M&ab_channel=NetworkChuck)
 This is where I first learned about and how to use ntfy.
-My tool cuts down on keystrokes and makes it easier to setup and modify.
+My tool cuts down on keystrokes and makes it easier to set up and modify.

 If you encounter any bugs or issues, please let me (Kyser Clark) know.
 As of now, the install.sh file is for Debian-based systems.
 If you run a different version of Linux, you'll have to install dependencies manually.